 Advanced administrators can log on to an instance and run commands that create IPv4 and IPv6 static routes.
 Static routes send data through a network on a fixed, predictable path.
 Both persistent and non-persistent static routes are supported.
 For instructions, see Static Routes.

 If the primary or replica instance IPv4 network settings are incorrect and you cannot access the Operations Console, you can log on to the appliance operating system and change the settings.
 On a virtual appliance, use the Hyper-V Virtual Machine Manager, the VMware vSphere Client, or Secure Shell (SSH).
-On a hardware appliance, use SSH.
+On a hardware appliance or an Amazon Web Services appliance, use SSH.
 For instructions, see the Recovery from Incorrect Network Settings.

 Note: Network setting recovery procedures require knowledge of an operating system-level Linux text editor, such as the vi editor.